darkrenaissance/darkfi/doc/src/misc/network-troubleshooting.md

 4. Start `tor` daemon
 5. Start `darkirc`

+### DagSync spam

+If you see a many rapid `EventReq` messages in the log, it is possible that there is an incompatibility with your local `darkirc` database and the state of the network.

+This can be resolved by deleting `~/.local/darkfi/darkirc_db/`

+This is a known bug and we are working on a fix.

 ## dnet

 dnet is a simple tui to explore darkfi p2p network topology.
 You can use